aaronseq12/DiabetesPredictionTool/README.md

 # Diabetes-Prediction-System

 About me:
 My name is Aaron Sequeira, I am currently pursuing my Btech in Information Technology from Manipal University Jaipur, where I am building a solid foundation in various facets of the field.
-My keen interest spans several domains, including Full stack web development, Cloud Computing with a focus on AWS, Data Analytics and Machine Learning
+My keen interest spans several domains, including Full stack web development, Cloud Computing with a focus on AWS, Data Analytics and Machine Learning.

 My motivation lies in using my skills to tackle contemporary challenges, crafting innovative solutions for the betterment of society.